Topological electronic crystals in twisted bilayer-trilayer graphene: Methods

 To reduce geometric mixing between measured longitudinal and transverse voltage when $B_{\perp} > 0$, we plot the field-symmetrized values of resistance. $\rho_{xx}$ was symmetrized according to $\left(\rho_{xx}(B_{\perp} > 0) + \rho_{xx}(B_{\perp} < 0)\right)/2$, and $\rho_{xy}$ was antisymmetrized according to $\left(\rho_{xy}(B_{\perp} > 0) - \rho_{xy}(B_{\perp} < 0)\right)/2$.

 The sample had multiple contacts that could be used as current or voltage probes; these are labelled in the schematic in Extended Data Fig.~\ref{efig:ED_nD_4K}, with differences highlighted in Extended Data Fig.~\ref{efig:ED_Tdep_2}.
 Extended Data Fig.~\ref{efig:ED_nD_4K} characterizes the sample homogeneity with maps of $\rho_{xx}$ obtained from several adjacent voltage probes.
 The maps are nearly identical over the accessible range of gate voltages, providing evidence for a highly homogeneous \m lattice and minimal twist angle disorder.
-Except where noted below, $\rho_{xx}$ measurements used contacts 1 and 3 and $\rho_{xy}$ measurements used contacts 2 and 4.
-However, in the following figure panels $\rho_{xx}$ and $\rho_{xy}$ measurements were based on the diagonal contact pair 1 and 4 after field symmetrization/antisymmetrization: Fig.~\ref{fig:1}h; Fig.~\ref{fig:2}a,c,d; Fig.~\ref{fig:3}a (left, $\rho_{xy}$); Fig.~\ref{fig:4}a; Extended Data Fig.~\ref{efig:ED_high_field_fans}.
+Measurements of $\rho_{xx}$ used contacts 1 and 3, and measurements of $\rho_{xy}$ used contacts 2 and 4.
+However, in the following figure panels $\rho_{xx}$ and $\rho_{xy}$ measurements were based on the diagonal contact pair 1 and 4 after field symmetrization/antisymmetrization: Fig.~\ref{fig:1}h; Fig.~\ref{fig:2}a,c,d; Fig.~\ref{fig:3}a (left, $\rho_{xy}$); Fig.~\ref{fig:4}a; Extended Data Fig.~\ref{efig:ED_high_field_fans}; Extended Data Fig.~\ref{efig:ED_phase_boundary}b (left, $\rho_{xy}$).
 Extended Data Fig.~\ref{efig:ED_effect_of_Bpar}c used contact pair 2-3 for the $\rho_{xx}$ measurement.
 The source and drain contacts are (B,C) throughout.

+\textbf{Isospin symmetry breaking.} Signatures of isospin symmetry-breaking can be easily seen in Fig.~\ref{fig:1}g.
+There are multiple instances in which $\rho_{xy}$ diverges and changes its sign over a narrow range of $n$ with essentially no dependence on $D$, corresponding to the chemical potential traversing an energy gap.
+For example, these features occur at the charge neutrality point ($n=\nu=0$), and at $n=5.17\times 10^{12}$ cm$^{-2}$ where the lowest conduction band is fully filled with four electrons per \m unit cell.
+Both are consistent with the expectation of single-particle gaps from the calculated band structure (Fig.~\ref{fig:1}d).
+Similar features at quarter-- and half--fillings ($\nu = 1,2$, and also weakly at $\nu=3$) reflect correlation-induced energy gaps between isospin-resolved bands, thus reflecting the breaking of isospin degeneracy by interactions.
+Our data are broadly similar to previous reports across the family of small--angle twisted multilayer graphene structures~\cite{Shen2020,Liu2020,Cao2019b,Burg2019,He2021tdbg,chen2020tMBG,polshyn2020electrical,Xu2021tmbg,waters2024topological}.